step48765/Editor/README.md

 To edit a file called `example.txt`:

 ```
-./editor example.txt
+./NBS_Editor example.txt
 ```

 Edit the content, and when finished, press `CTRL + S` to save and `CTRL + Q` to quit.

 ## Notes
-- The editor is basic and intended as a learning project for terminal-based text editing.
-It does not support advanced features like syntax highlighting or search functionality.
+- NBS_Editor is designed to be a no-nonsense, simple text editor.
+It doesn't include extra features like syntax highlighting or search functionality—just the basics.